 If this doesn't help, please reach out to our support team.

-Access Point has lost network connectivity and is searching for wireless uplink
+Access Point has lost network connectivity and is searching for a wireless uplink.

 The device is in TFTP mode.